glitchdigital/deepquote/README.md

 ## Deployment

-Changes to the master branch will automaically be deployed to http://did-they-really-say-that.now.sh within a few seconds.
+When changes are pushed to the main branch on GitHub they will be deployed to https://www.deepquote.io within a few seconds.